-Ricardo Torres-Cortez is a public safety and breaking news reporter.
+Ricardo Torres-Cortez covers the city of Las Vegas and Clark County.
 He returned to the Review-Journal, where he’d interned, after a five-year stint at the Las Vegas Sun newspaper.
-A Mexican-born graduate of UNLV, he’s passionate about soccer, books and coffee.
+A Mexican-born graduate of UNLV, he’s passionate about soccer, video games, books and coffee.

 While Robert Strawder had a dream to “change the narrative” around the North Las Vegas neighborhood where he grew up, he could not quite envision the opening of his Donna Street Community Center.

 Jesus Jara, who has been the Clark County School District’s superintendent since 2018, announced in late January that he intends to leave the position.
 His last day on the job will be Friday.